University of Victoria

 Bethany specializes in the development and analysis of high-resolution paleoenvironmental (historical environmental) records, which she uses to interpret the impacts of climate change on earth’s hydroclimatology and forest vegetation.
 A principal goal of her work is to design studies that generate useful information for water, forest, and other resource managers, and policy-makers addressing climate change.

-Bethany’s postdoctoral research uses tree-ring data to explore long-term interactions among precipitation, streamflow, drought, and forest primary productivity across the Mediterranean region.
-Her previous and ongoing research programs include assessing the unusualness of recent snowpack declines, streamflow drought, and glacier ice melt in western Canada; developing new methods for paleohydrology in underrepresented environments; assessing the impact of snowpack declines on forest vegetation in the Canadian Coast Mountains; and evaluating hazardous mass movement events related to climate change in the Canadian cordilleras.
+Bethany’s postdoctoral research uses tree-ring data to explore long-term interactions among precipitation, streamflow, drought, and forest primary productivity in the Mediterranean and in western North America.
+Her work is supported by grants from the United State Geological Survey and the US National Science Foundation.
+Her research program includes assessing the unusualness of recent snowpack declines, streamflow drought, and glacier ice melt in the western United States and Canada; developing new methods for paleohydrology in complex river basins; assessing the impact of snowpack declines on forest vegetation in the Canadian Coast Mountains; and evaluating hazardous mass movement events related to climate change in the Canadian cordilleras.
 You can follow her on Twitter @BLCoulthard

 For more information please visit Bethany’s personal website at: bethanycoulthard.strikingly.com